Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Related Work

-For rendering or synthesizing a novel view, typical DIBR approaches first warp the input views to the novel viewpoint with sub-pixel accuracy and then blend them using different strategy, such as total variation optimization~\cite{Wanner}, soft blending~\cite{soft3D} and learning-based synthesis~\cite{ko2021light,zhou2021cross,Guo_2021_ICCV}.
-The most representative DIBR approaches~\cite{DeepStereo,DoubleCNN} using deep learning techniques employ a sequential network setting, and train the network models by minimizing errors between the synthesized views and the desired outputs (labels).
+For rendering or synthesizing a novel view, typical DIBR approaches first warp the input views to the novel viewpoint with sub-pixel accuracy and then blend them using different strategies, such as total variation optimization~\cite{Wanner}, soft blending~\cite{soft3D}, and learning-based synthesis~\cite{ko2021light,zhou2021cross,Guo_2021_ICCV}.
+The most representative DIBR approaches~\cite{DeepStereo,DoubleCNN} using deep learning techniques employ a sequential network setting and train the network models by minimizing errors between the synthesized views and the desired outputs (labels).
 An initial work by Kalantari \textit{et al.}~\cite{DoubleCNN} proposed an end-to-end DIBR framework using two sequential networks to infer depth and color, respectively.
-Following this setting, Shi \textit{et al.}~\cite{shi2020learning} proposed to render novel views by blending the warped images in both pixel-level and feature-level.
+Following this setting, Shi \textit{et al.}~\cite{shi2020learning} proposed to render novel views by blending the warped images at both pixel-level and feature-level.
 Meng~\textit{et al.}~\cite{meng2021light} introduced a network for estimating warping confidences that address the errors around occlusion regions.
 Jin \textit{et al.} proposed a spatial-angular alternating refinement network for images warped by using a regular sampling pattern (four corner views)~\cite{jin2020learning} and a flexible sampling pattern~\cite{jin2020deep}.

-Different from the sequential network settings, recent researches~\cite{zhou2018stereo,John2019DeepView} focus on decomposing input RGB images into depth-dependent layers, which is dubbed Multi-Plane Image (MPI).
+Different from the sequential network settings, recent researches~\cite{zhou2018stereo,John2019DeepView,Han2022SingleViewVS} focus on decomposing input RGB images into depth-dependent layers, which is dubbed Multi-Plane Image (MPI).
 For example, Zhou \textit{et al.}~\cite{zhou2018stereo} proposed a learning-based framework that infers a single MPI and a background image from two stereo images and synthesizes novel views via alpha blending.
-Based on this pioneer work, Mildenhall \textit{et al.}~\cite{mildenhall2019local} proposed to infer an MPI for each view in the input LF and synthesize novel views by blending the local MPIs.
+Based on this pioneering work, Mildenhall \textit{et al.}~\cite{mildenhall2019local} proposed to infer an MPI for each view in the input LF and synthesize novel views by blending the local MPIs.
+Instead of storing the static RGB values in the MPI representation, Wizadwongsa~\textit{et al.}~\cite{Wizadwongsa_2021_CVPR} and Phongthawee~\textit{et al.}~\cite{Nex360} model each pixel as a function of the viewing angle approximated by the combination of spherical basis functions.